June 27, 2025 (6mo ago) — last updated December 23, 2025 (19d ago)

 7. Develop Healthy Habits and Routines

 Big resolutions fade without systems that make change automatic.
 Small, consistent habits compound into lasting transformation.
-Habit science supports starting tiny and stacking behaviors to create durable routines.6
+Habit science supports starting tiny and stacking behaviors to create durable routines6.

 How to implement

-• Law of Process: Use the two-minute rule to build consistency in meditation or practice.
+• Use the two-minute rule (Law of Process) to build consistency in meditation or practice.

 Quick Comparison of the Seven Tips